 The owners of a business often cannot be physically present in each state in which they do business.
 For this reason, business owners need a responsible third party who is designated to receive any important legal or tax documents that may be presented to a corporation within a given state.

-First and foremost, it is important for the registered agent that you select be both professional and reliable.
-This prevents the business owners from being surprised by a lawsuit that they did not know had been filed against them because they did not receive the paperwork.
+First and foremost, it is necessary for the registered agent that you select be both professional and reliable.
+This prevents the business owners from being surprised by a lawsuit handled by a commercial law firm that they did not know had been filed against them because they did not receive the paperwork.
 Oftentimes, an owner, officer or high ranking member of the business serves as the registered agent.
-Attorneys are also a popular choice for serving as registered agents.
-Registered Agent companies can also serve in this capacity for businesses.
-A popular Registered Agent company is for example IncParadise.
+Solicitors are also a popular choice for serving as registered agents.
+Registered agent companies can also serve in this capacity for businesses.